renatolond/blog/_posts/2018-07-20-setting-up-the-development-environment-for-mastodon-on-arch-linux.md

 yarn manage:translations
 ```

 To update the localization files.
-This is needed so that [weblate](https://weblate.joinmastodon.org) can inform translators that there are new strings to be translated in other languages.
+This is needed so that {% external_link {"text": "weblate", "link": "https://weblate.joinmastodon.org" } %} can inform translators that there are new strings to be translated in other languages.

 You can check code quality using